 Cons: Fit very snug, not for people with a high bridge, costly

 Manufacturer: New Balance

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Whether you are looking for a trail or road trainer, these will serve you equally well.
-They dominated when taken out on a 10-mile summit hike and performed excellently over a few test runs on sidewalks and roads.
+They dominated when taken out on a 10-mile summit hike and performed excellently over test runs on sidewalks and roads.

 — Thomas King